 Initially, we perform a visual inspection of each tire, looking for any detrimental wear and tear.
 This means checking for any foreign objects penetrating the surface, bulges, or deformities.
 Any of these are red flags and the tire should be fixed/replaced before leaving.
 We also check the depth of the treads using the Penny Test or tread depth gauge.
 Tire depth is measured in 32nds of an inch (speaking strictly in our country.)
 According to the United States Department of Transportation, when depth has decreased to 2/32″ it’s time to replace the tire.

 Checking tire pressure is typically the next step in this process.
 Sadly, until full time RVing, I never paid much attention to my tire pressure and would only fill them if the gauge yelled at me with the bright flat tire picture.
-The video below takes viewers through the steps of checking and filling tires to their appropriate capacity.
-It was also my first lesson.

 Windows and Mirrors